litixsoft/lx-mongodb/README.md

 In lieu of a formal styleguide take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Release History
+### v0.5.0
+* rename some functions to match the mongo driver names (find, findOne, insert, remove, count)
+* create an index when a property in the schema has the setting index: true
+* create an unique index when a property in the schema has the setting unique: true
+* add .jshintrc to store the jshint settings

 ### v0.4.7
 * update url to mongojs dependency